napframework/nap-docs/README.md

   <img width=384 src="https://download.nap.tech/identity/svg/logos/nap_logo_blue.svg">
 </p>

-This repository hosts the [NAP technical documentation](https://docs.nap.tech).
-The docs are auto-generated from [source code](https://github.com/napframework/nap) and published here as a Github page.
-Documentation is built against the main branch of NAP and is available at https://docs.nap.tech
+Generates the NAP Framework system documentation, available at https://docs.nap.tech.
+Documentation includes the user manual and info on all available system resources.
+The user manual is generated from the `.md` files located in the `app/manual` directory.
+Framework documentation is extracted from [NAP source code](https://github.com/napframework/nap).
+Documentation is guaranteed to be in sync with the main branch.

-Run the `build.py` script inside the `app` directory to auto-generate system documentation using `Doxygen`.
+Run the `build.py` script inside the `app` directory to auto-generate system documentation using `doxygen`.
 The script clones and pulls the NAP repo if required.
-The result will be copied into the `docs/html` directory and pushed to `nap-docs`, if the `push-changes` flag is set.
-Credentials are required to push.
+The result will be copied into the `docs/html` directory.

 ## Dependencies
 - [Python (3.8+)](https://www.python.org/downloads/)